 Treating your symptoms may be an easy initial way to reduce the effects of high T on your body.

-You may want to shave or bleach any excess hair, or use an over-the-counter facial cleaner for acne to help reduce breakouts.
+You may decide to shave or bleach any unwanted hair or use a facial cleanser for acne to help reduce breakouts.

-Making lifestyle changes can also help lower your T levels and reduce your symptoms.
+Exercise and a moderate diet can also help lower your T levels and

-Try exercising regularly with about 30 minutes of light to moderate exercise every day.
-Also try eating whole, nutrient-dense foods to lose weight or ensure you’re getting the nutrition you need.
+Try exercising regularly with about 30 minutes of light to moderate daily exercise.
+Also, try eating whole, nutrient-dense foods to lose weight or ensure you get the nutrients you need.

 - low doses of oral contraceptives (birth control pills)